Don Imus' legacy: Pioneering broadcaster's death puts spotlight on his history of racial insults

 Nikole Hannah Jones, a staff writer at The New York Times and a driving force behind the paper’s The1619 project and whose Twitter handle is Ida Bae Wells, weighed in.

-“Watching people’s Don Imus tweets is a reminder that for so many white Americans, racism is an incidental side-issue that says nothing about someone you like’s character but rather is just an unfortunate opinion to be overlooked and not rudely dwelled upon,” Jones said in an interview.
+“Watching people’s Don Imus tweets is a reminder that for so many white Americans, racism is an incidental side-issue that says nothing about someone you like’s character but rather is just an unfortunate opinion to be overlooked and not rudely dwelled upon,” Jones tweeted.

 He said it’s now difficult for some whites to process that “this guy who they thought was so funny and insightful was also a bigot!”